climate-tech-handbook/climate-tech-handbook/docs/glossary.md

 #### Force Multiplier

+The concept that the climate crisis multiplies all other problems in the world outside of global heating.
+For example, biodiversity loss will increase, water shortages and global conflict will increase, immigration and refuge challenges will increase, etc.

 #### Positive Feedback Loop

 Not "positive" as in good.
 Positive as in rapid acceleration through a feedback loop.
 Examples: